 (2) Prepare and distribute an agenda one week prior to each meeting;

-(3) Represent the Advanced Metering Working Group at RMS meetings and all other market meetings as necessary; and
+(3) Represent the Texas Data Transport & MarkeTrak Systems Working Group at RMS meetings and all other market meetings as necessary; and

 (4) Term of office is one year.

+6.2 Vice Chair(s)

+(1) Assumes the role of the Chair in the event of the Chair's absence;

+(2) If the Chair can no longer fulfill their duties, the Vice Chair will assume the Chair position for the remainder of the term;

+(3) Duties to be assigned by the chair; and

+(4) Term of office is one year.

-6.2 Election of Officers
+6.3 Election of Officers

-(1) Co-Chairs will be elected to one year term at the January Advanced Metering Working Group meeting;
+(1) Officers will be elected to one year term at the January Texas Data Transport & MarkeTrak Systems Working Group meeting;

-(2) Nominations will be made from the floor or by e-mail to the current Advanced Metering Working Group Co-Chairs;
+(2) Nominations will be made from the floor or by e-mail to ERCOT;

-(3) Officers can serve consecutive terms, if re-elected;
+(3) Candidates must be an active participant in the Texas Data Transport & MarkeTrak Systems Working Group to be elected;

+(4) Companies must attend the voting meeting in-person or via teleconference to vote;

+(a) Votes from parties calling in will be sent to ERCOT during the voting meeting; and

-(4) Each company in attendance at the election meeting shall have one vote;
+(b) Each company in attendance at the election meeting shall have one vote;

 (5) The successful candidates must receive a majority of the votes to be elected;

+(6) Officers can serve consecutive terms, if re-elected;

+(7) No proxies;

-(6) RMS must confirm elected officers;
+(8) RMS must confirm elected officers.

-(7) Candidates must be an active participant in the Advanced Metering Working Group to be elected;

-(8) Companies must attend the voting meeting in-person or via teleconference to vote;

-(a) Votes from parties calling in will be sent to a neutral party during the voting meeting; and

-(9) No proxies.

-AMWG Issues
+TDTMS Issues

 7.1 Issues Process

-The Issues Process provides the process for issues identified by Market Participants to be reviewed and discussed by the Advanced Metering Working Group.
-Issues brought forth through this process may be used by the Advanced Metering Working Group representatives to develop Change Requests.
-Market Participants will follow the process for submitting issues to be considered by the Advanced Metering Working Group.
+The Issues Process provides the process for issues identified by Market Participants to be reviewed and discussed by the Texas Data Transport & MarkeTrak Systems Working Group.
+Issues brought forth through this process may be used by the Texas Data Transport & MarkeTrak Systems Working Group representatives to develop and submit Nodal Protocol Revisions Requests (NPRRs), Retail Market Guide Revision Requests (RMGRRs), and/or System Change Requests (SCRs).
+Market Participants will follow the process for submitting issues to be considered by the Texas Data Transport & MarkeTrak Systems Working Group.

 7.2 Submission of Issues

-(1) A completed Advanced Metering Issues Form, available on the ERCOT website, shall be submitted to the Advanced Metering Working Group leadership prior to a scheduled Advanced Metering Working Group meeting.
+(1) A completed Advanced Metering Issues Form, available on the ERCOT website, shall be submitted to the Texas Data Transport & MarkeTrak Systems Working Group leadership prior to a scheduled Texas Data Transport & MarkeTrak Systems Working Group meeting.

 (2) Leadership will assign a unique number to the Advanced Metering Issues Form with an assigned status of “New,” and add the issue to the ERCOT website.

-(3) Issues will be distributed with the Advanced Metering Working Group agenda for the next regularly scheduled meeting.
+(3) Issues will be distributed with the Texas Data Transport & MarkeTrak Systems Working Group agenda for the next regularly scheduled meeting.

 (a) The initiator or a company representative sponsoring the issue must be present in person or via teleconference.
 If no representative is present, the discussion pertaining to their issue will be delayed until the next AMWG meeting for which the representative will be available.